9-10 May 2022

 I determined to count the steps of Scalinata Lardarina as I descended to board a train to Vernazza.
 I have seen any number between 377 to 382.
 As I zigzagged down the flights I must have blacked out somewhere around 270.
 I know I began to recount and reached what must have been 100 more.
 Not like I’m going to start over.

 I have an additional climb to reach my room.
 I am reminded of the final scene from Pretty Woman where Gear’s character must climb to the top floor.
 When in Cinque Terre, I agree with Vivian, “Only the best.”
 I have a large window overlooking the rocks and sea to the south, a westerly balcony overlooking the castle ruins, and a patio in front over the town and the view to Monterosso.
-To enjoy the view and ocean breeze, I agree to do the climb.
+To enjoy the view and ocean breeze, I agreed to do the climb.

 Choices become harder and harder.
 Each Cinque Terre village becomes a current favorite.
 The crowds do not deter.
 There is a reason why people flock here like the seagulls.
 It is why I am here.
 The Cinque Terre is one of the most beautiful places on earth.
 I travel from another idyllic coastal village and am happy to admit Cinque Terre is heavenly.

 With the closest thing to a natural harbor, overseen by castle ruins, tower, and church, Vernazza is beautiful and best approached by sea.
-However, the train station will do and the train deposits me, after a three minute ride, in the middle of the town.
+However, the train station will do and the train deposits me, after a three minute ride, into the middle of town.
 While the most action, along with hoards of people, is at the harbor, walking down the central street of Via Roma brings me to restaurants, bars, the ubiquitous souvenir shops, wine stores and more.

 It is hard to imagine this street was inundated with several feet of water, mud and debris a decade ago.